ThatGuyJacobee/Elite-Bot-Docs/docs/musiccommands.md

 ---

 :::warning
 Major Change: Music has been completely deprecated from the main Elite Bot!
-You must invite Elite Bot Music as a separate bot!
+Elite Bot Music is a separate bot that you must invite if you wish to continue using it.

 [Invite Elite Bot Music HERE!](https://discord.com/oauth2/authorize?client_id=528660579208921098&permissions=274881129536&scope=bot%20applications.commands "Discord OAuth2")

+Elite Bot Music is archived and will no longer receive regular updates!
 :::

 ## Table of Commands